Casperento/Casperento/README.md

 ### Hey there 👋

-My name is Rafael Eckstein (aka Casperento) and I'm a senior Computer Science student (B.Sc.).
+My name is Rafael Eckstein (aka Casperento) and I'm a Computer Science student (B.Sc.).

 #### About me: